-1.1 The Planning Portal provides helpful information on the planning system and processes.
+- 1.28 The Planning Portal provides helpful information on the planning system and processes.
 National guidance can be found in the National Planning Policy Framework and National Planning Policy Guidance.
-Further information can befound via the planning professional body the Royal Town Planning Institute (RTPI).
+Further information can be found via the planning professional body the Royal Town Planning Institute (RTPI).
 Planning Aid offers free, independent planning advice and assistance to individuals and communities.
-These services should be used to answer general queries on the planning process.
+These services should be used to answer general queries on the planning process. - 1.29 Representations on a planning application should be submitted via the online public access system, which also contains supporting information for a planning application.